-Before we push through the strategies, we need to have a look at some of warnings before hand:
+Before we push through the strategies, we need to have a look at some of the warnings beforehand:

 Twitter has proved to be ineffective

-A Forbes Article from 2013 made tall claims that Twitter was provenly effective than Facebook and LinkedIn and generated much more leads for business to business models.
-Though, we don’t say that it is not true but the claim was not based on much proof.
+A Forbes Article from 2013 made tall claims that Twitter was proven effective than Facebook and LinkedIn and generated much more leads for business-to-business models.
+Though we don’t say that it is not true but the claim was not based on such proof.

 Then, another company, InsideSales.com wrote in their study that social media was low-effective but high in usage in their lead generation technique quadrant:

 The reason behind the failure of social media channels proving to be effective for B2B firms is the fault of marketers because they have been doing it all wrong.

 How Social Media Can Work to Generate Leads